score-rearrangement/score-rearrangement.github.io/c97ace4c8fef2cee8fa0f3c9f52aab18dbd4f42438afe362ffb8f75ce4c04b84/README.md

 # Score Rearrangement
-We propose a notation-level rearrange method to change the difficulty level of piano scores.
+We propose a notation-level rearrangement method that changes the difficulty level of piano scores.

 ![Overview](img/ST+_overview.svg)